 And at the same time the coverage of the Adobe RGB space reaches an excellent 99%!
 This means that when we prepare our images for print, we are really enabled to control their colors and carry out absolutely accurate print proofs.

 But what does this mean in the real world?
 Very simple: a high DeltaE value means that the monitor displays colors that are not true to what they should be.
 A DeltaE value higher than 1 begins to be visible to the most sensitive eyes and a value higher than 3 is visible to most eyes and makes the monitor in question not professional.
-A generic monitor has a value around 7.
+A generic monitor not profiled and calibrated has a value around 7.